StepanMkr/Contact-List/README.md

-This is simple web-site with contact list, which i did with tutorial and code understanding.
+This is simple web-site with contact list.
 Here you can create your contact, edit or remove it from the list.